 The downtown area is also home to many of Seoul's deluxe hotels, the newly restored Cheonggye Stream and all the palaces are within walking distance.
 Also within walking distance are numerous department stores, arcades and boutiques.
 Myeongdong shopping district is also in the main downtown area.
 Go sightseeing at Seoul's tourist attractions using Seoul City Tour Bus which stops in front of every major attraction in the City Hall Area or watch the royal guard changing ceremony at Deoksugung Palace and eat at one of the many famous restaurants in the narrow alleys surrounding the City Hall area.

-'360 Virtual Tour of Gwanghwamun Square' by My Destination Seoul.
+'360 Virtual Tour of Gwanghwamun Square' by My Guide Seoul.